Force protection condition: Descriptions of FPCONs

 The key significant difference between FPCON DELTA and other, more general FPCONs, is that DELTA will reference a specific, known threat, whereas others are used for preparing for imminent or possible threats of a non-targeted nature.
 Other FPCONs can also be maintained for a significant length of time, possibly lasting for several weeks, while DELTA is generally only maintainable for several days.
 An FPCON level may also be designated as "+", meaning the facility shall institute extra security measures beyond those specified for the FPCON level.
 Generally, this is used to provide an extra layer of security for FPCON ALPHA.
-There is a list of extra security measures that may be initiated for a "+" security level; normally the facility Force Protection NCO will choose two or three for his installation, and switch them out randomly to prevent a predictable response.
+There is a list of extra security measures that may be initiated for a "+" security level; normally the facility Force Protection NCO will choose two or three for their installation, and switch them out randomly to prevent a predictable response.
 Some, however, are nearly always used.
 For instance, 100% ID checks of all incoming persons are almost always used at FPCON ALPHA+, while armed fence line patrols may be done for two days, then stopped and replaced with anti-surveillance measures to increase randomness and decrease the predictability of defense.
 FPCON levels can also be raised in a non-progressive manner; for example, the FPCON level can jump from FPCON NORMAL to CHARLIE, completely skipping the ALPHA and BRAVO levels.